 Next is picture sort between ‘ad’ and ‘ed’ family.
 A child should be able to clearly tell the difference between the two sounds.
 It’s important especially for spelling activities that the child understands the difference.

-These ‘free printable worksheets for kindergarten’ can be confusing for our little reader.
+These worksheets can be confusing for our little reader.
 But they will help them understand the difference.
 When trying to teach vowel discrimination, I make the child write the words since that’s where I actually get to know if the child has understood the difference.
 The child can write on the board or in the air.

 Try the ‘Phonics card’ Pack for a fun way to practice CVC words.

-The next of the short vowel word families worksheets is the ag and eg picture sort.
+The next is the ag and eg picture sort worksheet.

 The last worksheet from the pack is the -ack -eck word family.

 When discriminating between vowels, I make pairs for writing practice.
 In these pairs, the beginning and ending sounds are the same.
 The only difference is the middle sound.
 The child has to decide if it’s ‘e’ or ‘a.’